-Things to do in Napa Valley, California (Locals’ Guide)
+14 Exciting Things to do in Napa Valley, California

-We interviewed Jenna Francisco who has lived in Sacramento, which is near Napa Valley, for 10 years and visits Napa Valley frequently.
+To find out what there is to do in Napa Valley, we interviewed Jenna Francisco who has lived in Sacramento near Napa Valley for over 10 years and visits Napa Valley frequently.

 Jenna shares with us her insider tips on the best things to do in the Napa Valley including where to drink wine, eat, sleep, shop and explore.